RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 - Generally, the title of the album or CD will be used as the title, written in italics.
 But if you are referencing a specific track/song on the album or CD, then also include the title of the track/song in single inverted commas (quotation marks).

 - Specify the format in square brackets, e.g. \[Album\], \[Song\].

 - Include the publisher details (if supplied).
 The record company can be the publisher of a musical composition or sound recording.

+- For a **non-online** musical composition / sound recording (e.g. CD, LP, song on radio): include the name of the publisher.

-- For an online musical composition or sound recording, include the access date in day, month, year format (e.g. 13 December 2021).
+- For an **online** musical composition / sound recording (e.g. iTunes, Spotify): include the name of the website followed by the word **website**, then the accessed date in day, month, year format (e.g. 13 December 2021).
 After the accessed date, put a full stop, a space then the URL.
 No full stop after URL.

 ##### Rule (with song)

-> Creator/artist's family name Initial or Band name (Year) 'Title of song/track: subtitle of song/track' \[Format\], *Title of compilation or album*, Name of publisher.
+> Creator/artist's family name Initial or Band Name (Year) 'Title of song/track: subtitle of song/track' \[Format\], *Title of compilation or album*, Name of Publisher [if non-online].
+Name of Website website [if online], accessed Day Month Year [if online].
+URL [if online]

 ##### Example